Warwick Farm

 Warwick Farm has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 27 projects that could affect this region.
-Notable initiatives include Liverpool Health and Academic Precinct, Liverpool Health and Academic Precinct (LHAP), Liverpool Civic Place, and Liverpool Innovation Precinct.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 25 projects that could impact the area.
+Key projects include Liverpool Health and Academic Precinct, Liverpool Civic Place, Liverpool Innovation Precinct, and Light Horse Park Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.